Mark Beaumont (cyclist): Around the World in 80 Days

 During Summer 2017, Beaumont completed a second global circumnavigation, similar to his first 10 years prior, known as the Around the World in 80 Days Artemis Challenge.

 The intention was to complete the trip in 80 days, inspired by the Jules Verne 1872 novel Around the World in Eighty Days.
 A support team traveled with him on his journey, providing nutritional, mechanical and logistical support.
 His target was to cover approximately 240 miles a day.
-He completed the journey one day ahead of schedule on 18 September, with a total time of 78 days, 14 hours, 40 minutes.
-This beat the previous around-the-world cycling record by 44 days.
+He completed the journey one day ahead of schedule on 18 September, with a total time of 78 days, 14 hours, 40 minutes, beating the previous around-the-world cycling record by 44 days.

 As with Beaumont's original (2008) route, the trip started and finished in Paris, France, crossing Russia and Mongolia to Beijing, China (a more northerly route than in 2008), before echoing his original route across Australia and New Zealand.
 The route across North America was also a longer, more northerly route, before a final leg from Lisbon, Portugal back to Paris.